Skip to content Skip to footer

 Layer 1: Surface (What Happened)

 Paytm spent thousands of crore on marketing across IPL sponsorships, cashback campaigns, celebrity endorsements, guerrilla stunts, and mass media blitzes.
 User numbers grew.
 Revenue grew.
 Losses grew faster.
 The RBI stepped in.
 The stock collapsed.
-Marketing spend was slashed.

 Layer 2: Strategy (Why They Did It)